OC PUBLIC LIBRARIES MATERIALS SELECTION STATEMENT

 CRITERIA FOR SELECTION

 The Library selects a wide variety of materials in various formats to meet the informational, educational, and recreational needs of the public.
-Qualitative selection standards have been developed to ensure that the best and most useful materials are selected.
-Materials evaluators read professional review sources and selection guides to select material.
-Selection criteria also include whether the information is appropriately handled for the age of the intended audience, availability of the material elsewhere, reputation of the author and popular demand.
-Recommendations from library users must meet selection guidelines.
+Qualitative selection and deselection standards have been developed to ensure that the best and most useful materials are selected and that superseded and damaged material is deselected.
+Materials evaluators consult professional review sources and selection guides to evaluate material.
+Selection criteria also include whether the information is appropriately handled for the age of the intended audience, availability of the material elsewhere, reputation of the author, and popular demand.
+Recommendations from library users must meet OC Public Libraries’ selection guidelines.

 LIBRARY BILL OF RIGHTS